 Trusting friends and family works well enough, but take it a notch further by asking for professional recommendations from experts.
 In fact, if they’ve got a great smile, ask them which orthodontist they use and go with that answer.
 It’s similar to asking hairdressers about their hairdressers - that way, you’ll know who the trusted industry expert is.

-3. How accessible and comfortable the clinic is
+3. How accessible the clinic is

 An orthodontist’s experience and treatment options are important, but some details that should factor into your decision making that are often overlooked are 1) where the office is and 2) whether you feel comfortable there.